 UNLOCK FREE TRAINING

-real estate investing strategies real estate markets (states) wholesale real estate Jan 11, 2022
+legal real estate investing strategies real estate markets (states) wholesale real estate May 03, 2024

-Wholesaling is a wise real estate investment strategy that allows you to get your feet wet in the real estate market in South Dakota without significant capital or time invested.
-But, similar to any new business endeavor, a real estate wholesaler must understand both the benefits and the areas of concern related to wholesaling real estate in South Dakota, which are discussed below.
+Wholesaling is a wise real estate investment strategy that allows you to get your feet wet in the South Dakota real estate market without significant capital or time investment.
+However, similar to any new business endeavor, a real estate wholesaler must understand the benefits and the areas of concern related to wholesaling real estate in South Dakota, which are discussed below.

-A real estate wholesaler’s work resembles that of a flipper but reduces some of the more glaring risks associated with rehabbing real property.
-This is because there is no need for construction, permits, or time for something to go wrong.
+A real estate wholesaler’s work resembles a flipper's but reduces some of the more glaring risks of rehabbing real property.
+There is no need for construction, permits, or time for something to go wrong.

-A real estate wholesaler enters into a real estate contract – which can be for owner-occupied property, investment property, or rental property – but typically at a price below market value.
+A real estate wholesaler enters into a real estate contract – which can be for owner-occupied, investment, or rental property – but typically at a price below market value.
 The attractive price is usually the result of the seller needing to move quickly or another financial challenge that requires raising cash quickly.
-Therefore, many wholesale deals in South Dakota are found online in auction or foreclosure websites or real estate related websites like Zillow or Redfin.
+Therefore, many wholesale deals in South Dakota are found online on auction or foreclosure websites or real estate websites like Zillow or Redfin.

-The executed, binding purchase agreement legally re-defines the ownership of the subject property under the provisions created by the Principle of Equitable Conversion, which refers to the manner in which a property’s financial interests are determined, as follows -
+The executed, binding purchase agreement legally redefines the subject property's ownership under the provisions created by the Principle of Equitable Conversion, which refers to how a property’s financial interests are determined.

 • A real estate wholesaler executes a purchase contract of sale with a seller